entrope/srnx/Succinct_RINEX.md

 record in standard RINEX format, including all newlines.

-The epoch index is a ULEB128 indication of where the event record exists relative to epochs: 0 indicates before the first epoch, 1 indicates between the first and second epoch, and so forth.
+The epoch index is a ULEB128 indication of where the event record exists relative to observation epochs: 0 indicates before the first epoch, 1 indicates between the first and second epoch, and so forth.

+`EVTF` chunks SHOULD be stored in order of increasing epoch index.

 As in the `RHDR` chunk, each newline is represented as a single LF.

 ## <a name="epoc"></a>EPOC: Epoch records

-The `EPOC` payload consists of a ULEB128 count of epochs, one or more run-length-encoded (RLE'd) epoch spans, followed by RLE-encoded receiver clock offsets.
+The `EPOC` payload consists of a ULEB128 count of epochs, one or more epoch spans, and run-length-encoded (RLE-encoded) receiver clock offsets.
-For a RINEX 2.x-based file, the clock offsets should all be zero.
+For a RINEX 2.x-based file, the clock offsets SHOULD be omitted, which (as described below) implies they are all zero.

 Each epoch span consists of a SLEB128 interval between epochs, the ULEB128 count-minus-1 of epochs in the span, the date, and the initial